Problem

 Local Testing: When running

-opa evallocally, developers often use the-dor--dataflag.
+opa evallocally, you often use the-dor--dataflag.
 This flag recursively loads all.jsonand.yamlfiles from a specified directory, regardless of their names. -

 opa evalusing the-bor--bundleflag.
 According to the OPA Bundle documentation, this mode only loads data from files with the specific namesdata.jsonordata.yaml.
 Any other JSON or YAML files in the policy set's directory are ignored during evaluation.